nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_delete.md

 </div>

-## Delete Response ##
+## Delete Response

 <p>The 'delete' interaction removes an existing resource.
 The interaction is performed by an HTTP DELETE of the <code class="highlighter-rouge">DocumentReference</code> resource.</p>

 Success:

-- SHALL return a `200` **OK** HTTP status code on successful execution of the interaction.
+- MUST return a `200` **OK** HTTP status code on successful execution of the interaction.
-- SHALL return a response body containing a payload with an `OperationOutcome` resource that conforms to the ['Spine-OperationOutcome-1'](https://fhir.nhs.uk/STU3/StructureDefinition/Spine-OperationOutcome-1) FHIR profile.
+- MUST return a response body containing a payload with an `OperationOutcome` resource that conforms to the ['Spine-OperationOutcome-1'](https://fhir.nhs.uk/STU3/StructureDefinition/Spine-OperationOutcome-1) FHIR profile.

 The table summarises the successful `delete` interaction scenario and includes HTTP response code and the values expected to be conveyed in the response body `OperationOutcome` payload: